cover of the first paper with Neediest Cases Fund

 The appeal has evolved through the years, as has The Times itself.

 As donor response grew and more people could be helped, the campaign no longer focused on just 100 New Yorkers.
 In the earliest years, donors to the campaign were listed–the 1912 appeal raised $3,630.88 from 117 donors.
-As donors climbed into the thousands, the paper stopped publishing
+As donors climbed into the thousands, the paper stopped publishing individual names.

 In 1941, the initiative took its next big step: The New York Times Neediest Cases Fund was established as a nonprofit entity, an acknowledgment of the growth and importance of the initiative and its distinct status.